 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-U.S. Crude Oil and Natural Gas Proved Reserves
+U.S. Crude Oil and Natural Gas Proved Reserves, Year-end 2015

 |Crude oil and lease condensate